Contact Us

 Processing with feedback.
 As a result of validation, you should get customers’ feedback on the key points.
 The task at this stage is to interpret the results correctly.
 What do users consider to be worth their attention?
 What will work?
 Why does it work?

 Decide.
 As soon as you finish with the idea validation, it is time to make a decision.
-You can continue developing a specific startup idea.
+You can continue developing a specific startup idea (learn more in our I have an app idea article).
 Or you can make a pivot — change the concept of the product.
 The only rule here is always to move forward to give the real value.

 Abdo Riani, Forbes contributor and tech entrepreneur, notices: